This article was updated on July 24, 2018.

 Soft skills can be further sussed out during a phone screen.
 Beyond asking for further explication about accomplishments and accolades, it is behavioral questions like the following that can be especially revealing:

 You will obtain critical intelligence from a phone screen, but once you get a candidate in the door, you can really determine whether your instincts and screening have produced a quality candidate.
 You should be able to further assess their soft skills by the manner in which a candidate answers both behavioral and practical questions.
-This process reveals not only communication style, but other intangibles such as confidence and grace under pressure, as well.
+This process reveals not only communication style, but other intangibles such as confidence and grace under pressure.
 For example, whether the position you're recruiting is for one of leadership or not, figuring out if a candidate speaks and behaves confidently is the type of soft skill that will always pay dividends.

-Once you've revealed all the hard and soft skills you're going to reveal during the phone screen and in-person interviews, it's time to look at the actual team that is already in place.
+Once you've revealed all the hard and soft skills you're able to during the phone screen and in-person interviews, it's time to look at the actual team that is already in place.
 You want to ensure that the mix of skills that are already there are enhanced by what your candidate brings.
 You also want to ensure that the team's skills will enhance those of the candidate.

 Finally, consider the field for which you're hiring.
 Science, for example, needs people heavy with the hard skills because they know what very few others know and are difficult to replace.
 Positions in accounting and law need a balance of hard and soft skills.
 There's a lot of hard knowledge needed there, but a need for successful interaction, as well.